Beware of unmarked spoilers!

 - Morally Ambiguous Doctorate: While an affable, quiet guy, Igwe was still involved in seriously unethical and deadly experiments.

 - Undying Loyalty: To Alex and Morgan, who were the only ones who ever took his theories seriously and gave him the opportunity to prove them correct using the Typhon.
+If Igwe is part of the final evacuation during a high typhon mod run, he will refuse to abandon Morgan in spite of January's deception, buying the player precious (if drastically reduced) time to reach the shuttle.

 Doctor Annalise Gallegos